 16.5.4.1.3.7.
-Potential Pollution Sources from Exploration and Diamond Drilling Activities

-One potential pollutant during diamond drilling activity is the sludge material produced from rock cuttings.
-As the drill bit advances, rock cuttings are carried up suspended by drilling mud and water to the surface.
+Potential Pollution Sources From Exploration and Diamond Drilling Activities by drilling mud and water to the surface.
 When not properly confined in mud pits, provided for them in all drill sites, and decanted, drill sludge could overflow and spill into the waterways causing potential environmental issues.
 The other main sources of pollution agents and contaminants include fluids, fuel, and other oil products that could be spilled during drilling operations, either by accident or through the careless acts or indifference of untrained or uninitiated drilling helpers and personnel.
 Domestic waste produced in drilling camps that usually come with drilling operations could also contribute to land disturbances, erosion, and aquifer contamination.
 The more visible environmental effect of most exploration operations, however, is the surface disturbance resulting from road and drill pad construction and the operation of drilling and support equipment like bulldozers and service vehicles.